 - If a work injury is caused by the negligence of someone other than your employer or a co-employee, you have a right to bring a private insurance claim in addition to your Workers’ Compensation claim.

 Common situations where this applies are auto accidents during work, construction site accidents, injuries to or caused by a temporary worker, injuries caused by dangerous equipment such as on a farm or in a factory, or injuries occurring while visiting another company’s premises.

-- A private insurance claim will often pay much more in compensation that just a Workers’ Compensation claim.
+- A private insurance claim will often pay much more in compensation than just a Workers’ Compensation claim.

-Workers’ Compensation claim benefits are limited by law.
-They typically pay only a portion of current wage loss (e.g., 60%).
+Workers’ Compensation claim benefits are limited by workers' compensation laws.
+They typically pay only a portion of your lost wages (e.g., 60%).
 They generally do not pay benefits for future medical bills or loss of earnings.
 And they do not include any compensation for pain and suffering, inconvenience, or loss of quality of life.
 Under a private insurance claim, you can recover all of these items.
-The compensation is often many times more than you would receive from just filing a workers’ compensation claim
+The compensation is often many times more than you would receive from just filing a workers’ compensation claim.

 - Always seek the advice of an attorney experienced in both Workers’ Compensation and private insurance claims.

 Whenever you’ve been injured on the job, you should always have your case reviewed by a highly-rated law firm that handles both Workers’ Compensation and Personal Injury cases, to ensure that you are not missing out on any compensation and benefits.
-Lehmbecker Law has been practicing in both these areas for thirty-five years, and offers a Free Consultation and Case Evaluation.
-Call us at 425-217-3858 to schedule your in-person or remote appointment.
+Lehmbecker Law has been practicing in both these areas since 1986 and offers a Free Consultation and Case Evaluation.
+Call us at 425-333-2598 to schedule your in-person or remote appointment.

 Two offices to serve our clients

 Decades of experience helping car crash victims recover fair compensation